CH347-C0D3/Python-beginner-projects/README.md

 # Python-beginner-projects
-This repository is a series of python code beginner projects.
+This repository is a series of some python code beginner projects.